Taiwan Bread and Baking

 From Wu Pao-Chun’s world championship to 85°C’s global expansion, Taiwan’s baking scene blends local flavors with international technique.

 Taiwan’s bread culture is a hybrid art.
 It began with techniques introduced during Japanese rule, absorbed post-war American influences, and was later shaped by European artisan trends.
 Yet the result is distinctly Taiwanese: soft, creative, and unafraid of sweet-savory combinations.
-The breakthrough came in 2010 when Wu Pao-Chun (吳寶春) won the Coupe du Monde de la Boulangerie in Paris—an international validation of Taiwan’s baking innovation.
+The breakthrough came in 2010 when Wu Pao-Chun (吳寶春) took the individual championship at Mondial du Pain in Paris—an international validation of Taiwan’s baking innovation.1

 The Wu Pao-Chun moment